o365hq/o365hq.com/content/blog/Managing data risk in the post-GDPR (General Data Protection Regulation) world.md

-All the different components of the compliance journey can be used together as a good due diligence defense should a regulator come knocking on your door in the event of a privacy complaint or privacy cyberbreach investigation.
+All the different components of the compliance journey can be used together as a good due diligence defense should a regulator come knocking on your door in the event of a privacy complaint or privacy cyber breach investigation.
 In fact, it can also be used to lessen the severity of fine or a penalty.

 ### Conclusion